longhorn/longhorn-tests/docs/content/manual/pre-release/ha/backing-image-error-reporting-and-retry.md

 ## Backing image with sync failure
 1. Create a backing image.
 Then create and attach a volume using this backing image.
+2. Exec into one of the worker node, remove the files in that backing image directory and set the directory as immutable.
+   The removal of the files will trigger the sync process to sync backing image file from another worker node.
+Setting immutable to the directory will make the sync process and the following retry failed.
-2. Exec into the host of a worker node. remove the content of the backing image work directory then set the directory as immutable.
-This operation should fail one file of the backing image as well as keeping failing the following sync retries.
+   Option 1.
+Run the following command to remove the content of the backing image work directory and set the directory as immutable, which should cause the sync to fail.
     ```shell
-    rm -r /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/
+    rm /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/backing*
     chattr +i /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/
     ```
+   Option 2: Run the following command to remove the content of the backing image work directory and wait for the backing.tmp file to be generated, indicating that the sync has started and the file is transferring.
+Set the directory as immutable during the transfer should still fail the sync since it can't rename the tmp file to remove the .tmp extent in the end.
+    ```shell
+    rm /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/backing* && while true; do if ls -l /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/backing.tmp >/dev/null 2>&1; then ls -l /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>; break; fi; done
+    chattr +i /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/
+    ```
-3. Monitor the backing image manager pod log.
+3. Monitor the backing-image-manager pod log.
 Verify the backoff works for the sync retry as well.
 4. Unset the immutable flag for the backing image directory.
 Then the retry should succeed, and the volume should become `healthy` again after the backing image re-sync complete.
     ```shell
     chattr -i /var/lib/longhorn/backing-images/<backing image name>-<backing image UUID>/